juanpc2018/acer-Aspire-5/README.md

-comes with W10 RTM OEM CoreSingleLanguage. thats the key stored in the UEFI of the machine. if you want another language, you need to download a new OEM installer "complicated."
+comes with W10 RTM OEM CoreSingleLanguage. thats the key stored in the UEFI of the machine. if you want another language, you need to download a new W10 OEM Single Language installer, do a clean install, "complicated."
 Windows makes simple thing complicated.
 Linux works Ok Kernel5 has all the drivers, except Optane.
 Works Ok.

-i wish keys were a bit better quality like Mac, everything works ok but... i regret purchasing i3, i wish i had the i5. i3 never again. leason lerned. in a cold place the i3 would be nice, it generates more heat.
+i wish keys were a bit better quality like Mac, keys are click semi-silent type, but travel feels, plastic feels strange.

+everything works ok but... i regret purchasing i3, i wish i had the i5. i3 never again. leason lerned. in a very cold place like the North Pole, the i3 would be nice, generates more heat.